 Rust is a red coloured mold that grows on hollyhock leaves in the summer months and can be quite unsightly and if left completely unchecked may weaken the plant.
 We do not use fungicides, herbicides or insecticides at Gardeners Cottage as we like to look after our wildlife so we have come up with our own solution for dealing with the rust.
 Every week I go around the hollyhocks and remove the worst affected leaves.
 By doing this it removes the worst of the rust and allows the plant to recover.
 It also stimulates new leaf growth and the new leaves seem to be less vulnerable to rust.
 Rust seems to prefer the big old leaves.
 We also remove the large leaves around the base and the dead leaves that have dropped to the ground as this allows better air circulation which also helps to reduce the rust.
 We never completely get rid of the rust but this method means that the load on the plant is not sufficient to kill it and they still flower spectacularly and our garden is teaming with wildlife as we avoid the use of toxic chemicals.
 Rust is often worse if you have a wet summer.

 Simple answer yes in abundance but they will not always seed true.
 We have found that the singles seed much better than the doubles.
 It seems to us that the closer they are to the native wildflower the more freely they self seed.

 Would you like some Blakeney hollyhock seeds by post

-I hope you have found this blog post useful and that it helps you grow hollyhocks from seed as we do in Blakeney.
+I hope you have found this blog post useful and that it helps you grow hollyhocks from seed as we do at Gardeners Cottage in Blakeney.
 If you have any tips of your own please leave them in comments.
-We are collecting seed now from our hollyhocks in the cottage garden so If you would like some seed do get in touch.
-If you send us a stamped addressed envelope we will send you of this years seeds for you to sow in your garden.
+We are collecting seed now from our hollyhocks in the cottage garden, so If you would like some seed do get in touch.
+If you send us a stamped addressed envelope we will send you some of this years seeds for you to sow in your own garden.
 Get in touch first to make sure we have some left.